LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/SETUP_K8s_CLUSTER.md

     ```

 2. **Follow the instructions on output to configure kubectl using the right kubeconfig file**
-*The kubeconfig file is necessary to instruct kubectl how to connect to the API-Server.*
+The kubeconfig file is necessary to tell *kubectl* how to connect to the API-Server.

 3. **Deploy a Pod Network (I choose Flannel)**
     ```
     kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
     ```
     Watch the Pod status
     ```
     watch kubectl get pods --all-namespaces